History of Rockhill House

 A headquarters of the Irish Defence Forces through to early 2009, the Army’s exit began a period of vacancy that allowed Rockhill House to slip into disrepair and decay.
 The Estate, too, was a shadow of what it was during its days of care and plenty under the Stewarts.

 When today’s owners, the Molloy family, got the keys in 2014, a vast task met them.
 When they first stepped into the house, it was possible to stand in the basement and see the roof, three storeys above!

 This began a three-year labour of love for the Molloys, whose sensitive restoration, while being true to Rockhill’s rich past, now takes it into a great new heyday.
 Once again, the great halls and galleries of the Big House are filled with light and the colours and textures of its Georgian tastemakers.

 Original features – from cornices, ceiling roses, and spiral staircases to picture rails, ironwork and fireplaces – have been salvaged where possible, and historically replicated wherever the original has been lost to time.
-The Estate is springing back to life, with verdant gardens adorned with Temple and fountain; and lost woodland walks uncovered for new exploration.
+The Estate continues to spring back to life, with verdant gardens adorned with Temple and fountain now well matured; the old Coachhouse given a new lease of life, the restoration and re-imagining of the lost Walled Garden almost complete and forgotten woodland walks and avenues uncovered for new exploration.